Band and Percussion

 Levels and Classes

 There is one introductory class for brand new students who wish to begin a musical instrument (but the class is often split into groups when numbers are large).
 There are 4 regular levels of band, grouped by experience, not age or grade.

-Band students need to be a minimum of 8 yrs old by the time the semester starts.
+It is recommended that students be a minimum of 9 yrs old by the time the semester starts.

 Band classes can hold unlimited students.
 However, the introductory classes may be split into smaller groups if the classes are very large, in order to give the beginning students as much individual attention as possible.

 For students who want to begin a brand new band instrument, we offer the Intro Band class.
-This class is for students aged 8+.
-New students will be evaluated and recommended for an adaptive instrument, based on age, physical maturity, previous musical experience, manual dexterity, or other factors.
+This class is for students aged 9+.
+(8 yr old students may be admitted upon recommendation.)
+New students will be evaluated and recommended for an adaptive instrument when necessary, based on age, physical maturity, previous musical experience, manual dexterity, or other factors.
 Unlike string instruments, band instruments tend to be very large and heavy.
 The point is to give each new student an instrumental experience that is encouraging, fun, and educationally appropriate to their current age and physical maturity.
 All beginning students are required to attend the Musical Instrument Demo before the semester starts.
 Check the NEWS page for date and time.

 Band classes are for students (8) 9-18.
 The 4 levels are: 1-elementary, 2-middle, 3-intermediate, 4-advanced.
 Private lessons are always encouraged at any level, but not required for any level of band, except level 4.
 Students are leveled by experience, not by age or grade.
 In order to enroll in any level of band, a returning student must pass the testup for a level, or, in the case of new transfer students, audition for a level of band.